This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #YoursandMine #CollectiveBias

 We do that with date nights, by continually reminding ourselves of the good instead of hyper-focusing on the negative things (because there are plenty of those), and by seeking to increase our intimacy.
 I don’t just mean physical intimacy, although that is important too (and K-Y® can help).

 This is how my hubby and I celebrate romance and each other on Valentine’s Day and all year long.
 How do you celebrate this special occasion?
+Our recipe card software calculates these nutrition facts based on averages for the above ingredients, different brands, and quality of produce/meats may have different nutritional information, always calculate your own based on the specific products you use in order to achieve accurate macros for this recipe.

-One Pot Veggie Packed Pasta Primavera Print Pin Rate
+One Pot Veggie Packed Pasta Primavera